 Montessori expert Stacy Keane from our Monti Kids Learning Team says, “Finding an opportunity for your child to hand-deliver their bouquet to the recipient will allow for the experiences of expressing gratitude and love.”

-To work on fine motor skills you can invite your child to pour water into a wide neck vase or jar.
-Pre-cutting flowers, and removing steps can set younger children up for success.
+To work on fine motor skills, invite your child to pour water into a wide neck vase or jar.
+Pre-cutting the flowers, and removing steps can set younger children up for success.

 Reading Books About Love

 Snuggling up with your child can create a bonding experience as you read books with the theme of love.
 Stopping in at your local library is an easy way to incorporate seasonally-themed books into your child’s rotation.
 In Montessori, we look for books with accurate depictions of real life.

 Suggestions from our Learning Team, linked to our affiliate Amazon.com for your convenience:

 - 10 Little Fingers and 10 Little Toes by Mem Fox

 - Mommy Hugs by Anne Gutman

 - I Love You, a Baby Touch + Feel book by DK